KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`
 4. found 'Magic Mirror' in file `authorize.mjs`: Replace it with `MagicMirror²`
 5. found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`
-6. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-7. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
+6. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`

 ## [MMM-GoogleDriveSlideShow by clegallic](https://github.com/clegallic/MMM-GoogleDriveSlideShow)